AngryCarrot789/FramePFX/README.md

 I doubt this will ever even come close to those editors, but hopefully it will at least support some basic editing

 If you have any feedback/criticism for the app, that would be appreciate!
 Also feel free to contribute, if you would like to.
-You can see the TODO list near the bottom
+You can see the TODO list near the bottom, and also how to download and compile the appliation

-# Downloading and Compiling/Building
-### FramePFX assumes everything is 64 bit --- x86/32-bit/AnyCPU most likely won't work!

-To compile and run the editor, you need to download FFmpeg yourself.
-Here is the specific version that works currently: https://github.com/BtbN/FFmpeg-Builds/releases/download/autobuild-2024-12-11-13-02/ffmpeg-N-118048-g1e76bd2f39-win64-gpl-shared.zip

-Create a folder called `libraries` in the solution folder and a sub-folders called `ffmpeg`.
-From the downloaded archive, find the bin folder and copy all of the DLL files from there into the newly created ffmpeg folder.

-There should be 8 files in `\FramePFX\libraries\ffmpeg`, e.g. avcodec-61.dll

-If you're building on windows, there's a build event that uses xcopy to copy the ffmpeg DLLs into the build folder, but this might not work on other platforms so you may have to do it manually.
-The 8 DLLs just have to be in the same directly as the FramePFX-DesktopUI.exe executable

-Hopefully then you should be able to build and run without issue.
-This project uses Avalonia 11.2.2 and .NET 8 (C# 12)

-### Possible build problems
-Sometimes, the SkiaSharp nuget library doesn't copy the skia library files to the bin folder when you clone this repo and built.
-There are 2 fixes I found:
-- Copy `\packages\SkiaSharp.2.88.7\runtimes\win-x64\native\libSkiaSharp.dll` into the editor's bin folder.
-- Or, delete the `packages` folder in the solution dir, then right-click the solution in visual studio and click "Clean Solution", then click Restore Nuget Packages, then rebuild all.
-  If none of these work, try uninstalling SkiaSharp in the nuget manager and then reinstalling.
-If that still does not work, then I really don't know what's going on...

 # Preview